endocode/shelldoc/README.md

 Markdown is widely used for documentation and README.md files that explain how to use or build some software.
-Such documentation often contains shell commands that explain how to build a software or how to run it.
-To make sure the documentation is accurate and up-to-date, it should be automatically tested. *shelldoc* tests Unix shell commands in Markdown files and reports the results.
+Such documentation often contains shell commands that explain how to build the software or how to run it.
+To make sure the documentation is accurate and up-to-date, it should be automatically tested. ``shelldoc`` tests Unix shell commands in Markdown files and reports the results.

 ## Basic usage

-*shelldoc* parses a Markdown input file, detects the code blocks in it, executes them and compares their output with the content of the code block.
+``shelldoc`` parses a Markdown input file, detects the code blocks in it, executes them and compares their output with the content of the code block.
 For example, the following code block contains a command, indicated by either leading a _$_ or a _>_ trigger character, and an